Science of baby sleep

 The key is to be cognizant of the signs and trust your instincts on whether your baby is ready to transition to one nap or could still benefit from two.

-Signs baby is ready for one nap
+Signs baby is ready to drop to one nap

-Dr. Vyas advises, If your child is consistently lying in bed up to three to five days, not sleeping and playful, after 30 minutes of trying to sleep, try dropping the nap the following day.”
+Dr. Vyas advises, “If your child is consistently lying in bed up to three to five days, not sleeping and playful, after 30 minutes of trying to sleep, try dropping the nap the following day.”
 She further adds, “Even if a nap is dropped, it can always be brought back if needed (if a child is sick or overtired).”

 Here are some other signs that may indicate your child is ready to drop a nap:

-1. Bedtime keeps getting pushed later and later than their usual time.
+- Bedtime keeps getting pushed later and later than their usual time.
 Your baby or toddler’s daytime sleep affects their nighttime sleep.
 Do you find them struggling to fall asleep at night?
 Are they energetic and wide awake at their usual bedtime?
 It might be an indicator to drop one of their naps, probably the late afternoon one.

-1. They resist their afternoon nap for more than a week.
+- They resist their afternoon nap for more than a week.
 The key is to understand their sleep schedule and see if their naps are becoming significantly shorter.
 If you find that for over a week, your child has been refusing to take their afternoon naps and the lack of naps has not been making them sleep-deprived, fussy, or irritable, it might be a sign to drop a nap.

-1. Your kiddo’s naps are becoming increasingly shorter.
+- Your kiddo’s naps are becoming increasingly shorter.
 For example, if your toddler was napping for three hours and is now only napping for one to one and a half hours, try completely dropping one nap and see if they are fresh as a daisy and active throughout the day or become fussy all of a sudden.

-1. Your child is suddenly waking up at the crack of dawn.
+- Your child is suddenly waking up at the crack of dawn.
 Dropping a nap might be a good idea if they constantly wake up earlier than their usual time in the a.m. hours.

-1. Missing naps have little to no effect.
+- Missing naps have little to no effect.
 If your tot is full of energy and behaving normally, it might be a sign to switch to one nap.
 However, if not taking a nap makes them irritable and cranky, stick to the two naps a day schedule.

 Is my child ready to drop a nap or are they going through other changes?

-There are a variety of scenarios that can impact your little one’s sleep patterns, including physical changes (developmental milestones, growth spurts, and sleep regressions) or significant life events (such as welcoming a new sibling, starting daycare, or getting sick).
+Before you drop a nap, make sure you rule out other scenarios that can impact your little one’s sleep patterns, including physical changes like developmental milestones, growth spurts, teething, and sleep regressions, or significant life events such as welcoming a new sibling, starting daycare, or getting sick.

 So how can you know whether your kiddo is ready to drop a nap or just going through some other changes?

-Dr. Vyas weighs in: “You will know when a baby is ready to transition when they are put down for a nap and just play in the crib for a period of time.
-If that happens consistently for three to five days, you can try for a one-nap schedule.”
+Dr. Vyas weighs in, “You will know when a baby is ready to transition when they are put down for a nap and just play in the crib for a period of time.
+If that happens consistently for three to five days, you can try for a one nap schedule.”

-She further adds, “However, if you notice, after switching to one nap, that the child is unable to make it to bedtime without being overtired (for most kids that equate to fussiness), then go back to a two-nap schedule and try again after some time.”
+She further adds, “However, if you notice, after switching to one nap, that the child is unable to make it to bedtime without being overtired (for most kids that equate to fussiness), then go back to a two nap schedule and try again after some time.”

-Sample baby nap schedule
+Sample baby nap schedule for babies

 With the guidance of Dr. Vyas, we’ve put together a sample nap schedule that you can follow after your tot has transitioned to one nap: